-When collecting data on air conditioners, the energy efficiency classes of the product for heating and cooling mode are determined by the combination of the inside and outside unit.
-One outside unit can be compatible with several inside unit model and vice versa.
+When collecting data on air conditioners in the framework of the HACKS project, the energy efficiency classes of the product for heating and cooling mode are determined by the combination of the inside and outside unit.
+One outside unit can be compatible with several inside unit models and vice versa.